Vargodl/DVwords-WeekenStrung/README.md

 # DVwords-WeekenStrung©
 please note all of these entries which aren't prior art are copyrighted © by me, Dennis Vargo, 2023.

+1 April--April Enchantment (instead of Fools) Day

+A wonderful surprise for my fantastic wife.

+Dinner with dear friends Pauline, Louie, Kevin, Abdu, Joanne, Jess, Rich, Stephanie, Stuart as well as Win (who was instrumental in planning and arranging) at Emilio's Balotto in NYC.

+As Scott Galloway says, Life is so rich!

+And...as has been increasingly stated, close friends are very important to health and longevity.

+We are blessed with wonderful friends.

+...And, I dearly love my wife.
+I surprised her today for the wonderful person she is and the important 10 year milestones she has crossed.
+She similarly surprised me a week ago with a surprise retirement dinner--an ouroboros of surprises.
+Like "The Gift of the Magi" by O. Henry.

+Life is so Rich!!!

 31 March

 I began yesterday with "Expect surprises!" because I like the implied conflict of expecting the unexpected.